sodadata/docs/soda/quick-start-prod.md

 The instructions below offer Data Engineers an example of how to execute SodaCL checks for data quality on data in an <a href="https://airflow.apache.org/" target="_blank">Apache Airflow</a> pipeline.

 For context, this guide presents an example of a Data Engineer at a small firm who was tasked with building a simple products report of sales by category for <a href="/assets/adventureworks_schema.png" target="_blank">AdventureWorks data</a>.
-This Engineer uses <a href="https://www.getdbt.com/" target="_blank">dbt</a> to build a simple model transformation to gather data, then models to push gathered information to a reporting and visualization tool.
+This Engineer uses <a href="https://www.getdbt.com/" target="_blank">dbt</a> to build a simple model transformation to gather data, then builds more models to transform and push gathered information to a reporting and visualization tool.
 The Engineer uses Airflow for scheduling and monitoring workflows, including data ingestion and transformation events.

 The Engineer's goal in this example is to make sure that after such events, and before pushing information into a reporting tool, they run scans to check the quality of the data.
-Where the scan results indicate an issue with data quality, Soda notifies the Engineer via a notification in Slack so that they can potentially stop the pipeline and investigate and address any issues before the issue causes problems in the report.
+Where the scan results indicate an issue with data quality, Soda notifies the Engineer so that they can potentially stop the pipeline and investigate and address any issues before the issue causes problems in the report.

-Access the <a href="https://github.com/sodadata/sip-of-soda/tree/main/test-in-pipeline/soda" target="_blank">sodadata/sip-of-soda/test-data-in-pipeline</a> folder to review the dbt models and Soda checks that the Data Engineer uses.
+Access the <a href="https://github.com/sodadata/sip-of-soda/tree/main/test-in-pipeline/soda" target="_blank">sodadata/sip-of-soda/test-data-in-pipeline</a> folder to review the dbt models and Soda checks files that the Data Engineer uses.

 Borrow from this guide to connect to your own data source, set up scan points in your pipeline, and execute your own relevant tests for data quality.